Last updated on February 21st, 2023 at 12:14 pm

 Ice Trick

-A tried and true old school RVer trick, one of the easiest ways to break down solids in your black tank is through utilizing ice.
+A tried and true old-school RVer trick, one of the easiest ways to break down solids in your black tank is by utilizing ice.
 The best part about this is that ice is readily sold at campgrounds and convenience stores, making it a cheap and easily accessible home remedy.

 Put an entire bag of ice or two down your toilet and into your black tank.
 Make sure that your valves are all closed up, and take a drive.
 Feel free to go over any speed bumps in the road, as the more jostling of your tank that happens, the better!